25 Ways to Cope When Someone You Love Leaves You

 14. Find an outlet

 The truth is that once the one you love leaves you, your emotions turn high.
 If you don’t take some time to find a way to channel those emotions into something productive, you may end up hurting yourself.
-This is why finding an outlet is important.
+This is why finding an outlet is essential.

 Reboot the physical activities you used to love.
 It could be anything, including swimming and even working out.